 Careers and employment

-Our graduate employment rates are also among the highest in the UK, with 94% of our students in work or further study after finishing their course (HESA Graduate Outcomes Survey conducted in 2019).
+Our graduate employment rates are among the highest in the UK, with 94% of our students in work or further study after finishing their course (HESA Graduate Outcomes Survey conducted in 2019).
+Portsmouth is also the UK's most entrepreneurial city 2020 (Instant Offices).

 That's thanks to our focus on work-related learning; our outstanding links with employers and professional bodies; the importance we place on getting our graduates relevant workplace experience while they're studying with us; and the ongoing support we give our graduates once their course is over.